Matrix Completion with Nonconvex Regularization: Spectral Operators and Scalable Algorithms: Introduction

 \cite{CandesRecht2009,CandesPlan2010} show that under some assumptions on the underlying ``population'' matrix, a solution to Problem~\eqref{conv-prob-1} approximates a solution to Problem~\eqref{rank-prob-1} reasonably well.
 The estimator obtained from Problem~\eqref{conv-prob-1} works quite well: the nuclear norm shrinks the singular values and simultaneously sets many of the singular values to zero, thereby encouraging low-rank solutions.
-It is thus not surprising that Problem~\eqref{conv-prob-1} has enjoyed a significant amount of attention in the wider statistical community over the past several years.
-There have been impressive advances in understanding its statistical properties~\citep{NegahbanWainwright2012,CandesPlan2010,RechtEtal2010,RohdeTsybakov2011}.
+It is thus not surprising that Problem~\eqref{conv-prob-1} has enjoyed a significant amount of attention in the wider statistical community over the last decade.
+There have been impressive advances in understanding its statistical properties~\citep{CandesPlan2010, CandesTao2010, RechtEtal2010, Recht2011, gross2011recovering, RohdeTsybakov2011, koltchinskii2011nuclear, NegahbanWainwright2011, chen2015incoherence, lecue2018regularization, chen2019noisy}.
 Motivated by the work of~\cite{CandesRecht2009,CaiEtal2010}, the authors in~\cite{MazumderEtal2010} proposed \SI, an EM-flavored~\citep{DempsterEtal1977} algorithm for optimizing Problem~\eqref{conv-prob-1}.
-For some other computational work in developing scalable algorithms for Problem~\eqref{conv-prob-1}, see the papers~\cite{HastieEtal2015,jaggi2010simple,FGM_2015_FW}, and references therein.
+For some other computational work in developing scalable algorithms for Problem~\eqref{conv-prob-1}, see the papers~\cite{jaggi2010simple, FGM_2015_FW, HastieEtal2015}, and references therein.
 Typical assumptions under which the nuclear norm works as a good proxy for the low-rank problem require the entries of the singular vectors of the ``true'' low-rank matrix to be sufficiently spread, and the missing pattern to be roughly uniform.
-The proportion of observed entries needs to be sufficiently larger than the number of parameters of the matrix $O \left((m+n)r\right)$, where, $r$ denotes the rank of the true underlying matrix. \cite{NegahbanWainwright2012} propose improvements with a (convex) weighted nuclear norm penalty in addition to spikiness constraints for the noisy matrix completion problem.
+The proportion of observed entries needs to be sufficiently larger than the number of parameters of the matrix $O \left((m+n)r\right)$, where, $r$ denotes the rank of the true underlying matrix.
+Some extensions under general sampling distribution has been made in \cite{klopp2014noisy, alquier2015bayesian}. \cite{NegahbanWainwright2012} proposes improvements with a (convex) weighted nuclear norm penalty in addition to spikiness constraints for the noisy matrix completion problem.